 “His seasons” and “his times” are commonly interpreted as references to the seasonal ripening of grapes, which in turn symbolizes the resurrection of Osiris.

 Visually, the grapevine frequently decorates the Theban tombs of the New Kingdom, the most famous example being Sennefer’s “tomb of vine” (TT 96).
 It also appears in the Nakht papyrus of the Book of the Dead (late 18th or early 19th dynasty).
 Russmann describes the image as follows: “a grapevine at the corner of the lake (where vines were not normally planted) seems irresistibly attracted to the face of Osiris, which sometimes, as here, is colored green to symbolize the god’s association with plant germination and growth.”
 As the vine is not usually planted next to lakes, its appearance here seems to bear a symbolic significance.
-This is true for the Ta-udja-re papyrus as well, in which, in all scenes the deceased female protagonist holds a branch of vine leaves.
+This is true for the Ta-udja-re papyrus as well, in which, in all scenes, the deceased female protagonist holds a branch of vine leaves.
 In later periods, the link between Osiris and the vine is manifest in his identification with Dionysus, the Greek wine-god, documented by Herodotus already in the 5th century BCE (II.42.3–5, II.144.10).
 This identification would be further developed in the Ptolemaic period and onward.

 Mt-wšr in KTU 1.23